estuary/flow/site/docs/concepts/schemas.md

     key: [/id]
 ```

-`default` annotations are only used for materializations; they're ignored by captures in derivations.
+`default` annotations are only used for materializations; they're ignored by captures and derivations.
 If your collection has both a [write and read schema](#write-and-read-schemas), make sure you add this annotation to the read schema.